wsbctechnicalblog/wsbctechnicalblog.github.io/content/be-positive.md

 # Challenge your ecosystem

-Last, but not least, you have to challenge your ecosystem to continuously learn, innovate, learn from failures, innovate, strive to be a tiny bit better tomorrow.
+Last, but not least, you have to challenge everyone to continuously learn, innovate, learn from failures, innovate, strive to be a tiny bit better tomorrow.
 Our common engineering ecosystem uses a platter of motivators and challenges to keep our engineers on their toes.

 For example, we just challenged our engineers with the following:

 > ![Challenge](/images/be-positive-1.png)

 What are your experiences and thoughts on this topic?

-TBD